AndrewLiu0725/pyADR/README.md

 5. Age calculation

 ## Prerequisites
-1. Anaconda3
+1. Anaconda3 (recommeded for Windows users)
-The followings are usually already installed when you install Anaconda3
+The following packages usually are already installed when you install Anaconda3.
 2. Python3
 3. python related modules:
 * numpy